 National Cadet Corps

-"Veer Bhogya Vasundhara" a famous saying which means "Only the Brave Rules the World".
-The College has a very strong NCC Unit and the cadets have been participating in parade on Republic Day, State Republic Day, Independence Day and various camps organised at different venues.
+"Veer Bhogya Vasundhara" is a famous saying which means "Only the Brave Rules the World".
+The College has a very strong NCC Unit and the cadets have been participating in parades on Republic Day, State Republic Day, Independence Day and various camps organised at different venues.

 NCC History :-